-Table 29 below provides a site-by-site inventory of the vacant land that is currently available to provide sites to meet the County's 2021 RHNA.
-Table 30 provides a comparison of the County's remaining RHNA with the capacity provided by the sites in Table 29.
-The capacity for the following sites is considered a reasonable estimate based on General Plan designation, zoning, surrounding uses, the parcel's location within the County, and general development trends as understood by County staff.
+Table 36 below provides a site-by-site inventory of the vacant land that is currently available to provide sites to meet the County's 2021 RHNA.
+Table 37 provides a comparison of the County's remaining RHNA with the capacity provided by the sites in Table 36.

-Table 29

-Vacant Land Inventory - Unincorporated Inyo County

-(SEE MAP IN APPENDIX B)
+Table 36 - Vacant Land Inventory - Unincorporated Inyo County (SEE MAP IN APPENDIX B)